-- verifies candidate's identity - obtains (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity) - obtains a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - verifies the candidate's mental and physical fitness to carry out their work responsibilities. - verifies the person's right to work in the UK.
-If there is uncertainty about whether an individual needs permission to work in the UK we follow advice on the GOV.UK website - if the person has lived or worked outside the UK, make any further checks as appropriate - verifies professional qualifications, as appropriate.
-The Teacher Services' system should be used to verify any award of qualified teacher status (QTS), and the completion of teacher induction or probation
+- verifies candidate's identity. - obtains (via the applicant) an enhanced DBS certificate (including barred list information, for all staff in regulated activity) - obtains a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - verifies the candidate's mental and physical fitness to carry out their work responsibilities. - verifies the person's right to work in the UK.
+If there is uncertainty about whether an individual needs permission to work in the UK we follow advice on the GOV.UK website if the person has lived or worked outside the UK, make any further checks as appropriate - verifies professional qualifications, as appropriate.
+The Teacher Services' system should be used to verify any award of qualified teacher status (QTS), and the completion of teacher induction or probation.
+For any applicant where the name on the certificates is different, further checks will be completed to verify identification.
+These checks will be noted and signed by the verifier. - In addition to obtaining any DBS certificate as described above, any member of staff who is appointed to carry out teaching work are added to the teacher regulation agency to view any active restrictions and/or relevant decision against them in relation to teaching in England.
+Once a Teacher leaves the College's employment they will be removed from the colleges accepted list of teaching staff.